allanding/Dual-Low-rank-Decompostion/README.md

 main_2v.m is the main function

-RMSL.m is our key function for dual low-rank decompostion
+RMSL.m is our key function for dual low-rank decompostion, which has two solutions.

 constructW.m is used to construct the weight of graph